 Certify Your Peer Educators

-Students who are certified receive a CPE membership stating that they have indeed been trained in the core skills that will make them a better leader, role model, activist, and team member.
+Students who are certified receive a CPE certification stating that they have indeed been trained in the core skills that will make them a better leader, role model, activist, and team member.
 After completing the training, students receive a certificate, membership card, and resume attachment by completing the online test.
 You can order student workbooks online at NASPA's website.
-Be sure to plan ahead and order extra workbooks, if your year-end budget allows.

 Students - Looking to register & log in to take your CPE exam?
 Click here!